Aniket-coder31/DSA-Practice-Code/README.md

 # DSA-Practice-Code
-Here, I just store the basic to advance program based on DSA problems.
+Here, I just store the basic to advance programs of DSA problems.